DrylandEcology/rSOILWAT2/README.md

     tinytex::install_tinytex()
     ```

-  * if you don't have write permission to `/usr/local/bin`,
+  * if you don't have write permission for `/usr/local/bin`,
     then appropriate symlinks are not generated;
     thus, locate the path to `tlmgr`, e.g.,
     with help of `tinytex::tinytex_root()`, and